chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

             cd ${BOARD_BUILDDIR} && symbiflow_route -e ${TOP}.eblif -d ${DEVICE} -s ${SDC} 2>&1 > /dev/null

 Lines 33-37 (running ``symbiflow_write_fasm`` and ``symbiflow_write_bitstream``) typically do
-not change within the makefile from design to design.
+not change within the Makefile from design to design.

-If you would like to learn more about these commands or if you are using methods other than a makefile to build and compile your designs (such as python or bash scripts) take a look at `Understanding Toolchain Commands <understanding-commands.html>`_.

 A Note on the example designs use of ifeq/else ifeq blocks
 -------------------------------------------------------------